 Nevertheless, marital parties in Michigan retain the right to contract.
 A properly drafted, equitable prenuptial agreement will be enforced by Michigan courts.
 However, it must now be expected that the court overseeing a later divorce proceeding will review the agreement to determine whether or not it is equitable.

 Thus, prenuptial agreements must be drafted with the future in mind.

-At Hamilton Law, PLC, we specialize in drafting effective prenuptial agreements that will stand the test of time—and judicial scrutiny.
+At Hamilton Law, we specialize in drafting effective prenuptial agreements that will stand the test of time—and judicial scrutiny.
 Call us today at (248) 488-8394 or contact us online to schedule your initial consultation with our knowledgeable attorneys.
 Our office is available for in-person appointments.
 We also offer virtual telephone consultations and appointments.